AdobeDocs/experience-platform.en/help/sources/sources-sdk/api/getting-started.md

 ## Next steps

-To begin creating a new source with Batch SDK, see the tutorial on [creating a new source](./create.md).
+To begin creating a new source with Self-Serve Sources (Batch SDK), see the tutorial on [creating a new source](./create.md).